Victoria Iftodi

 Victoria Iftodi (born 13 January 1969) is a Moldovan jurist and politician.
 She served as Minister of Justice from 19 March 2018 to 8 June 2019.

 She also served as Minister of Justice from 8 July 2004 to 20 September 2006.

 Early life

 Iftodi was born on 13 January 1969 in Lalova, which was then part of the Moldavian SSR.
 Before working, she graduated from the Faculty of Law at the State University of Moldova in 1993.
 Between 1994 and 1996 she then worked as a chief specialist of the Bureau of Relations between the State Notary and Ministry of Justice and then worked briefly as a notary in Chișinău.
-Between 1993 and 2003 she was also a guest lecturer at the her alma mater.
+Between 1993 and 2003 she was also a guest lecturer at her alma mater.
 In 2003 she became Deputy Minister of Justice and later was First Deputy Minister of Justice and representative of the government in relations with the Parliament of Moldova and the Constitutional Court of Moldova.